Sportique

-Sportique is a British indiepop band formed in 1997 by Gregory Webster, formerly of the Razorcuts, with Mark Flunder of the Television Personalities and Rob Pursey of Heavenly.
+Sportique is a British Indie pop band formed in 1997 by Gregory Webster, formerly of the Razorcuts, with Mark Flunder of the Television Personalities and Rob Pursey of Heavenly.
 Heavenly frontwoman Amelia Fletcher joined the group as keyboardist at the time of their second album.
+Sportiques music can be described as having a distinct, Buzzcocks influenced sound, utilising short live show and album length.